Veterans' Frequently Asked Questions

 - Can I receive benefits for a test for a license or certification?

 - Tests approved by the State Approving Agency may be reimbursed.
-Information about license and certification test reimbursement is at the GI Bill website.
+Information about license and certification test reimbursement is at the VA education benefits website.

 - I am eligible for Post-9/11 benefits.
 Will the VA pay my non-residency fees?